ehkropf/ModifiedSchwarz/README.md

 make
 ```

+(Yes, the two dots are required following `cmake`.)
 Note there is no valid install target currently.
 (It hasn't been configured.)

 If you've installed UnitTest++, tests can be run with `make check`.
 If you've installed Doxygen, you can make the HTML docs via `make doc`.